Review the Rules of the Casino

 - Guests are encouraged to report and submit all lost and found items to Security or Front Desk Hotel Staff.
 Guests should contact the Security Department to inquire on lost items.
 After seven days, unclaimed items will become property of PHC.

 - Promotions/offers and special events may be altered, changed or canceled at the discretion of management without prior notice.

 - All management decisions are final.

-- Separate house rules exist for gambling and the various types of games.
+- Separate house rules exist for gaming and various types of games.
 These rules can be found on the Casino website or at promotional kiosks.

-- Potawatomi Hotel & Casino encourages guests to gamble responsibly: learn how to play games, set a spending limit and gamble for fun and entertainment.
+- Potawatomi Hotel & Casino encourages guests to game responsibly: learn how to play games, set a spending limit and game for fun and entertainment.